-- 1. Street trees and soft boundaries are a key feature of the 3Bs Plan Area.
-Development proposals will be supported where they contribute to reinforcing this character. - 2.
-To be supported, development proposals should demonstrate they; - a) retain existing trees and hedges or where this is not possible replaced them; and - b) use strong soft landscaping belts along the front boundaries; and - c) propose a landscape scheme that recognises the significance of the existing trees and soft boundaries and reflects the need to enhance the greenery along the frontages particularly (but not exclusively) on Walsall Road; and - d) contribute towards making the 3Bs a garden suburb by being in accordance with the actions identified in Map 7. - 3.
-Development in locations identified as red on Map 5 and Map 7 should include a landscape scheme that will contribute to the vision of making the 3Bs a garden suburb. - 4.
-Any new highway infrastructure proposals (for example adding a bus sprint lane along Walsall Road) should, where feasible; - a) seek to retain existing trees and landscaping; and - b) seek to achieve a net gain of tree canopy, as part of the landscaping scheme (of a species to be agreed by BCC).
+- 1. To be supported, development proposals, as appropriate, should demonstrate they: - a) retain existing trees and hedges or where this is not possible replace them; and - b) use strong soft landscaping belts along the front boundaries particularly where employment areas are contiguous with residential uses; and - c) propose a landscape scheme that recognises the significance of the existing trees and soft boundaries and reflects the need to enhance the greenery along the frontages particularly (but not exclusively) on Walsall Road; and - d) contribute towards making the 3Bs a garden suburb by being in accordance with the actions identified in Map 7, particularly innovative interventions will be needed in the areas identified as red on Map 5 and 7. - 2.
+Any new highway infrastructure proposals (for example adding a bus sprint lane along Walsall Road) should, where feasible: - a) seek to retain existing trees and landscaping; and - b) seek to achieve a net gain of tree canopy, as part of the landscaping scheme (of a species to be agreed by BCC).